RetroBloxxer/retrobloxxer.github.io/content/licensing/index.md

 ## do I need to purchase a license to use your footage for a hobby project or stream?
 as long as the content is under personal use, yea you can

-if you are an commercial agent or representative OR you monetize out of my content, permission is strictly required.
+if you are an commercial agent, representative OR you monetize out of your content; permission is strictly required.

 # note to AeroNook
 since I remade your asset, if you want me to go back to the old licensing, say less.